 Speak of the devil, here came Rainbow Girl, bouncing along like she had springs in her feet.
 He had never seen her walk this way before.
 Usually she got on the bus to Subdivision Glen.
 He knew because he took demented delight in how she glared at Ryan and kept her distance from him in spite of how he tried to get close to her.
 And it wasn’t that jokey “I’m pretending I hate you but really I like you” kind of game that the girls played with the boys either.
 She actually meant it, with claws out and everything, and that made her go up a few more points in Simon’s eyes for sure.

 He peered through the leaves at her, unable to stop himself from admiring the way the afternoon sunlight shone in her white fur.
 Her rainbow stripes sure were pretty, even though he’d never say that out loud.
 He’d rather have his dad yell at him in his loudest, meanest voice for an hour than ever admit to that.

 She was smiling again, even though Simon couldn’t see anything worth smiling about.
 Life sucked 99% of the time, and that was a fact.
 But Rainbow Girl didn’t seem to know that, because every time he saw her she was either laughing, or smiling, or sometimes even both at the same time.
 Sometimes Simon wondered what the hell her problem was, because nobody could possibly be that happy.
 Could they?

-Well, today he was going to do something to wipe that dumb smile off her face.
+Well, today he was gonna do something to wipe that dumb smile off her face.
 Besides, he was sick of watching her from afar.
 He decided it was high time that he introduced himself.
 For some reason the thought of that made his heart speed up, but he tried to ignore it.